samir-ouaammou/1337-cub3D/README.md

 ## 📖 Introduction

-**cub3D** is a raycasting-based 3D maze game inspired by *Wolfenstein 3D*, the first-ever FPS game developed by id Software.
+**cub3D** is a raycasting-based 3D maze game developed as part of the curriculum at 1337 School (42 Network).
+Inspired by the legendary Wolfenstein 3D — the pioneer of the first-person shooter genre — this project aims to replicate a basic 3D experience using only 2D data and raw math logic.

-In this project, I built a 3D view from a 2D map using **MiniLibX**, a tiny graphical library for C.
+With the help of MiniLibX, a minimalistic graphical library, I built a dynamic 3D environment rendered from a 2D map using the raycasting technique.
+This simulation allows real-time movement, wall detection, and texture mapping — all from scratch in pure C.

+🎯 The main objective:

-The goal is to parse a custom `.cub` map file and render a realistic 3D scene from a first-person point of view.
+Take a simple .cub map file, parse it, and render a realistic 3D first-person view of a maze, complete with player movement and textured walls — while respecting strict memory management and code standards.

+💡 Why this project is exciting:
+It’s where math meets graphics.
+No OpenGL, no engines, no shortcuts.
+Just lines, pixels, and your brain.

 ---